Mark Thomas Gibson

 2020

 Vortex, Curated by Allison Zuckerman.
-Kravets Wehby Gallery, NY, NY
+Kravets Wehby Gallery, New York, NY

-Living in America, curated by Assembly Room, IPCNY, NY, NY
+Living in America, curated by Assembly Room, IPCNY, New York, NY

-Good Pictures, curated by Austin Lee, Jeffrey Deitch, NY
+Good Pictures, curated by Austin Lee, Jeffrey Deitch, New York, NY

 The Hundredth Exhibition, Loyal, Stockholm, Sweden